Local Support

 Talking Bench – Frome

-Talking Cafes – Frome
+Talking Café – Frome

-Talking cafes are a place to meet new people, make friends and chat to a Health Connector about activities, support groups and services in your community.
+Talking cafés are a place to meet new people, make friends and chat to a Health Connector about activities, support groups and services in your community.

-Frome Women's Institute
+Frome Women's Institute (WI)

 A social group for women of all ages who enjoy a varied programme of monthly meetings.